refraction-networking/conjure/util/captool/README.md

 The Key for the HMAC is generated at runtime from the system CSPRNG and never written to disk, only being stored in memory during the capture.

+---

+## Capture Parameters

+Flows are captured from first SYN for TCP and from first seen for UDP.